Interactive Investor Referral Code — 12 Months Free + £3,000 Transfer Bonus

 Should I move to Interactive Investor from Hargreaves Lansdown?

-If your portfolio is above £30,000, switching from Hargreaves Lansdown to Interactive Investor will almost certainly save you money.
-A £100,000 portfolio costs £450/year on HL vs £180/year on ii.
-A £250,000 portfolio costs £1,125/year on HL vs £180/year on ii.
+If your portfolio is above £21,000, switching from Hargreaves Lansdown to Interactive Investor will almost certainly save you money even after HL's March 2026 fee cut.
+A £100,000 portfolio costs £350/year on HL vs £180/year on ii.
+A £250,000 portfolio costs £875/year on HL vs £180/year on ii.
 You can also stack the referral offer (12 months free) with the transfer cashback bonus (up to £3,000) when you switch.
 ISA and SIPP transfers are straightforward and typically complete within 2-6 weeks.

 What is the Interactive Investor transfer cashback bonus in 2026?